Hamiltonian Monte Carlo (HMC)

 Marginal Distribution of x₂

 Histogram of \(x_2\) samples.
-With enough samples, this approximates the true marginal distribution.
+With enough iterations this approximates the true marginal.

 Current Iteration Details

-Click "Start Sampling" or "Single Step" to begin the MCMC algorithm.
+Click "Start Sampling" or "Single Step" to begin.

 Trace Plot: x₁ Evolution

-Chain trace for parameter \(x_1\).
-Rapid fluctuations indicate good mixing; long periods at similar values suggest poor exploration.
+Rapid fluctuations indicate good mixing; extended runs at similar values suggest poor exploration.

 Trace Plot: x₂ Evolution

-Chain trace for parameter \(x_2\).
-Compare with \(x_1\) trace to assess if both parameters mix at similar rates.
+Compare with the \(x_1\) trace to check whether both parameters mix at similar rates.

 Chain Diagnostics